Henrrrrrry/my-dwelling/items/report.md

 ## Code Design and Decisions

-This is an important section of your report and should include all technical decisions made.
-Well-written justifications will increase your marks for both the report as well as for the relevant parts (e.g., data structure).
-This includes, for example,
+[//]: # (This is an important section of your report and should include all technical decisions made.
+Well-written justifications will increase your marks for both the report as well as for the relevant parts &#40;e.g., data structure&#41;.
+This includes, for example,)

-- Details about the parser (describe the formal grammar and language used): We use tokenizers and parsers in searching function.
+- Details about the parser :

+    We use tokenizers and parsers in searching function.
 The parser and tokenizer first split an input string into tokens and return a list of tokens containing all the tokens, and then parse the tokens to generate an expression object, where the input string follows the and(x:xxx,or(x:xxx,not(x:xxx))) format.

     The parser and tokenizer first split an input string into tokens and return a list of tokens containing all the tokens, and then parse the tokens to generate an expression object, where the input string follows the and(x:xxx,or(x:xxx,not(x:xxx))) format

-- Decisions made (e.g., explain why you chose one or another data structure, why you used a specific data model, etc.)
+- Decisions made

     In our dataset, most of the addresses we used are from the addresses of restaurants in Canberra, since usually the address of each restaurant is unique and won’t be repeated.